rodmhgl/personal_tech_notes/article_summaries/backstage_is_not_your_platform.md

 # Backstage is not your platform - PlatformEngineering.org (Humanitec) Webinar

-*Notes AI-generated from a combination of the YouTube transcript and my previous notes*
+*Notes are human-massaged, AI-generated notes created from a combination of the YouTube transcript and my previous notes taken during the webinar*

 ## Key Message